rizac/gfzreport/README.md

   4. To test, cd to the examples directory and run 'python simpletest.py'.
 To run all the examples (except those that have extra dependencies or require an internet connection), execute 'python run_all.py'.

 ### Install tex packages
-Tex packages are required to run pdflatex for generating pdf output (we found it more robust and flexible than using builtin sphinx plugins):
+Tex packages are required to run pdflatex for generating pdf output (we found it more robust and flexible than python  sphinx plugins):

 ```
 sudo apt-get install texlive-latex-base texlive-bibtex-extra texlive-latex-extra texlive-fonts-extra texlive-fonts-recommended texlive-humanities texlive-publishers